chipzx92/DataEngineeringI320/docs/syllabus.md

 that deliver value to organizations.
 We’ll use business intelligence tools to build visualizations using those data products.
 We will look at both batch processing and streaming systems to understand their pros and cons.
 We’ll talk about data lakes, data warehouses, ETL/ELT, and batch and streaming systems to understand the pros and cons of each.
-Time permitting, we will look at issues around data quality, understand the uses of data catalogs, examine data lineage and data profiling tools, and discuss data governance in organizations.
+Time permitting, we will look at data pipeline orchestration tools, issues around data quality, understand the uses of data catalogs, examine data lineage and data profiling tools, and discuss data governance in organizations.
 Finally, we’ll discuss trends and future directions in data engineering.

+Knowing or learning SQL is key to success in this course.
 Some python or other programming languages are helpful.
-INF 320D Database Design and INF 320D Data Visualization, are also helpful.
+INF 320D Database Design and INF 320D Data Visualization are also helpful.

 ## Professors and Office Hours